-- Carrying value of intangible exploration and evaluation assets. - Carrying value of property, plant, and equipment oil and gas assets • - Decommissioning provision estimates. • - Recognition and measurement of deferred tax assets. - stock options granted during the year. - Going concern. - Carrying value of loans to and investments in subsidiaries
+- Carrying value of intangible exploration and evaluation assets. - Carrying value of property, plant, and equipment oil and gas assets - Decommissioning provision estimates. - Recognition and measurement of deferred tax assets. - Various other financial reporting matters including the IFRS 2 share-based payment charge for employee stock options granted during the year. - Going concern. - Carrying value of loans to and investments in subsidiaries